staveyal/dotfiles/README.md

 # dotfiles
->My settings for random stuff
+>My MacOS programs and configurations

+Automated install process is planned, currently only holds settings and program list I install everything I can through homebrew and other cli applications, manually installed programs are in `manual-installs.csv`
-The font I use is [**Fira Code Retina**](https://github.com/tonsky/FiraCode) with font ligatures turned on
+The font I use is [**Fira Code**](https://github.com/tonsky/FiraCode) with font ligatures turned on, and for iTerm I use the powerline font version

-## Includes:
+## Features
+  - zsh theme

- - Sublime Text 3 packages and settings
+  - MacOS settings
- - npm global packages
- - Homebrew and Cask formulae
+  - Homebrew installed software and cli applications

-I'm going to add more global packages in the future, and probably will create a branch for my gaming settings
+  - Global npm packages

+## Planned additions
+  - Automation
+  - Neovim settings